quizzical-spade/raspberry-craft/README.md

 3. Re-run the .bat and reconnect

 ### Pre-generating the world with Chunky
-Once you've found a starting area you like, complete the following steps (copied verbatim from [that server optimization guide from earlier](https://github.com/YouHaveTrouble/minecraft-optimization?tab=readme-ov-file#map-pregen)):
+Once you've found a starting area you like, complete the following steps (copied verbatim from a [server optimization guide](https://github.com/YouHaveTrouble/minecraft-optimization?tab=readme-ov-file#map-pregen))<sup>more on that later</sup>:

 ------------
 Map pregeneration, thanks to various optimizations to chunk generation added over the years is now only useful on servers with terrible, single threaded, or limited CPUs.
 Though, pregeneration is commonly used to generate chunks for world-map plugins such as Pl3xMap or Dynmap.